Découvrir Varsovie (pl_01)

 - Vocabulary:

-- Transport: tram, bus, train, car, bike
+- Transport: tram, bus

 - Sport: football, ball, goal, soccer field